burner/rcstring2/README.md

-# String is a reference counted, small string optimized string library.
+# String is a reference counted, small string optimized string library for the dlang

 D's in-build string type is one of its biggest strengths, but intensive use can put a lot of pressure on the garbage collector and ultimately slow